Zumbala/jerriepelser.com/content/blog/2018-09-04-some-thoughts-on-remote-work.md

 Auth0 has a company retreat once a year when everyone flies in from around the world and hang out together for a week.
 This is usually a great time, but it is fleeting and a stop-gap.
 It does not make up for the personal interaction which is missing the other 51 weeks of the year.
 Also, flying to a time-zone 12 hours away means that by the time I recovered from the jet-lag, the party was over and everyone had to head home again.

-During the retreat in 2016, I decided to hang around in the Bellevue for a while after the retreat and head to the office every day.
+During the retreat in 2016, I decided to hang around in Bellevue for a while after the retreat and head to the office every day.
 One day I went for drinks after work with my colleagues, and I had a great time.
-At that time I realised how miss that.
+At that time I realised how I miss that.
 The crowd in the Bellevue office has socials quite often, and I think that is great - if you live there.

 Another thing was that I worked pretty much solo.
 I was part of a team, but I worked very much in isolation most of the time.
 My team was responsible for the documentation, but I worked a lot of the time of the .NET SDKs, Quickstarts and samples, so there was little daily interaction with my teammates.
 We had a weekly team meeting and often that was the only interaction I had with my teammates.